RaminAbbaszadi/YoloWrapper-WPF/README.md

 ## Build requirements
 - Visual Studio 2017

-#How to use
+## How to use
-Just download yolov3.weights file from below address and copy into DeepLearning\Assets\Weights path, and compile both projects in Visual Studio 2017.
+-Just download yolov3.weights file from below address and copy into DeepLearning\Assets\Weights path, and compile both projects in Visual Studio 2017.

 ## Pre-Trained Dataset
 Model | Cfg | Weights | Names |